Phymn/unholy_trinity/README.md

 ## Overview

 Opensource game done in Python and Pygame.

-The idea is to create a 2D-top down (A Link to the Past) with elements stolen from D&D.
+The idea is to create a 2D-Top down game with elements from D&D.\
-Such as classes, attributes and lore.
+Such as Attributes, classes and items.